 When we open an Ossek Patour in Israel, we have to ask ourselves a few questions.

-To help you better understand why and how the ossek patourHere is a list of interesting questions that our firm has been asked about the "Auto entrepreneur in Israel" status.
+To help you better understand the whys and wherefores, here's a list of interesting questions we've been asked.

-R Ossek Patour is a definition given by the Israeli VAT office.
-In Israel, any self-employed business is called an "Ossek" - literally "who exercises a trade".
-The French equivalent is Auto entrepreneur.
+Ossek Patour is a definition given by the Israeli VAT office.
+In Israel, any self-employed business is called an "Ossek" - literally "one who carries on a trade".

-There are 2 types of independent Ossek: The Ossek Patour, and the Osek Murshe.
+There are 2 types of independent Ossek: Ossek Patour and Ossek Mourché.

 Ossek Patour means that the self-employed are exempt (Patour - פטור) from paying VAT on their income, up to the ceiling that is defined in the law (107,692 NIS on January 1, 2023).